Akhweis7/zero-shell/README.md

 ### Core Requirements

-Your minimalist shell must:
+Our minimalist shell:

-- Display a prompt (`$ `) and wait for user input
+- Display a prompt (`$`) and wait for user input
 - Parse and execute user commands
 - Return to the prompt only after command execution completes
 - Handle Ctrl+D (EOF) gracefully to exit the shell

-You must implement the following commands from scratch, using system-level Rust abstractions:
+We implemented the following commands from scratch, using system-level Rust abstractions:

 - `echo`
 - `cd`